next-dev-team/rn-next-boilerplate/README.md

-# 🚀 rn-next-boilerplate
+# 🚀 rn-next-boilerplate-mobx

 [![React Native](https://img.shields.io/badge/React%20Native-v0.65.1-green.svg)](https://facebook.github.io/react-native/) [![React Navigation V5](https://img.shields.io/badge/React%20Navigation-v6.0.2-blue.svg)](https://reactnavigation.org/)

-KittenApp is React Native application.
-This project is configured with redux, redux thunk with redux-tookit and redux persist.
-Uses latest version of react-navigation (v6) and using Restyle for type-enforced system to design UI components
+This is Starter of React Native application.
+This project is configured with mobx with react-navigation (v6) and using Restyle for type-enforced system to design UI components

 ## Technologies Use